XingFramework/xing-book/tutorial/projects/a_readable_get_resource.md

 One of the nice aspects of putting the logic in the Serializer is that Serializers are lightweight and fast Ruby objects that don't depend on much of the Rails stack.
 Unlike Controllers and ActiveRecord models, tests on Serializers run very quickly so when we test Serializers in isolation we can afford to test them in great detail.

-Let's start with a spec for the serializer.
+Let's start with a test for the serializer.
 It will look a lot like the request spec, but will be testing just one class in isolation.
 In the serializer test, we will test the full structure of the JSON resource we wish to produce.

 ##### backend/spec/serializers/project_serializer_spec.rb